volitico-kellen/MLPE/README.md

       -Predicted labels are last column of dataframe -Labels are penultimate column of dataframe
       -Demographic attributes are pandas type Object (string).
 Numerical demographic data should be binned.
+       <25 bins or categories per deomgraphic attribute recommended
       -Feature data is everything else, and should be processed as it was to train the ML model -Ensure there are no NaN values in feature data (replace with choice of median, mean, etc.)
       -NaN is ok in demographic categories